Showing posts with label Desert dwellers. Show all posts

 Hermits: Not Merely People who Live Alone but Desert Dwellers

-Deserts and wildernesses are equivalent concepts or realities.
-They are places where human poverty and weakness are writ very large, where the horizon of human existence is seemingly infinite, and where the ability to be one's own source of life, to secure oneself whether physically, psychologically, or spiritually, simply and clearly doesn't exist.
+Deserts and wildernesses are equivalent concepts or realities in our tradition.
+They are places where human poverty and weakness are writ very large, where the horizon of human existence is seemingly infinite, and where the ability to be (or believe one is) one's own source of life, to secure oneself whether physically, psychologically, or spiritually, simply and clearly doesn't exist.
 There is no room for delusions in the desert.
 Delusions kill.
 We know how fragile, finite, and threatened we are in such a place.
-In the face of such reality we ask the really huge questions implied by existence but often crowded from our vision by the comforts and distractions with which we live every day: Who am I?
+In the face of such reality, we ask the really huge, most profound questions implied by existence but that are often crowded from our vision by the comforts and distractions with which we live every day: Who am I?
 Why am I alive at all?
 How can I continue to live?
 How can my puny, insignificant existence really be of any meaning in the grand scheme of things?
 Is my life simply absurd?
-Should I hold onto life, should I fight for it or let go of it?
+Should I hold onto life, should I fight for it, or let go of it?
 Why or why not?
-And if I choose to live, then what is essential to that and how do I find it, supply it, or open myself to it?
+And if I choose to live, then what is essential to that, and how do I find it, supply it, or open myself to it?

-Similarly, the desert is the place where Paul, following his Damascus experience and his initial acceptance by the primitive Christian Church spent time consolidating the changes in understanding his meeting with Christ occasioned.
+Similarly, the desert is the place where Paul, following his Damascus experience and his initial acceptance by the primitive Christian Church, spent time consolidating the changes in understanding his meeting with Christ occasioned.
 It was here that Paul reframed his own understanding of Law in light of the Gospel, where he worked out the meaning of Jesus' scandalous death on the cross, where he came to part of an ecclesiology which would move Christianity from being a sect of Judaism to being a universal faith.
-In short, in Scripture, the desert is the place where we are remade in solitary dialogue with God.
-It is where we do battle with the demons that dwell in our own hearts and the world around us; it is where we learn to live our own human poverty and weakness because we also live from a grace that enriches and strengthens us; it is where we learn to see our own smallness and insignificance against the infinite horizon of a God who loves us immeasurably and eternally.
+In short, in Scripture, the desert is the place where we are remade in solitary encounter and dialogue with God.
+It is where we do battle with the demons that dwell in our own hearts and the world around us; it is where we learn to live our own human poverty and weakness because we also live from a grace that enriches and strengthens us beyond anything we might have imagined; it is where we learn to see our own smallness and insignificance against the infinite horizon of a God who loves us immeasurably and eternally, and so, who invests our lives with a similarly infinite significance.

-The hermit's life then is not merely about living alone, but rather living alone WITH, FROM, and FOR God, and in a way which is specifically FOR others as well.
-That is why Canon 603 defines it in part as follows: [[Can 603 §1, Besides institutes of consecrated life, the Church recognizes the life of hermits or anchorites, in which the Church's faithful withdraw further from the world and devote their lives to the praise of God and the salvation of the world through the silence of solitude and through assiduous prayer and penance.]]
+The hermit's life then is not merely about living alone, but rather living alone WITH, FROM, and FOR God, and all that God wills, in a way which is specifically FOR others as well.
+That is why Canon 603 partly defines it as follows: [[Can 603 §1, Besides institutes of consecrated life, the Church recognizes the life of hermits or anchorites, in which the Church's faithful withdraw further from the world (i.e., that which is resistant to Christ) and devote their lives to the praise of God and the salvation of the world through the silence of solitude and assiduous prayer and penance.]]

 There is nothing unusual about people living alone today (nor in the past!).
-Many do so for unworthy or unavoidable reasons (selfishness, misanthropy, chronic illness, incarceration, bereavement, isolated old age, etc); some of these are --- or may be made --- even relatively pious.
+Many do so for unworthy or unavoidable reasons (selfishness, misanthropy, chronic illness, incarceration, bereavement, isolated old age, etc); some of these are -- or may be made -- even relatively pious in ways that begin to be eremitical.
 But very few have given their lives over to the redemptive dynamics and demands of desert living as epitomized by figures in our history like Elijah, John the Baptist, Jesus, Paul, the Desert Fathers and Mothers, and so forth.
-For this reason I have to say the person who wrote the passage you cited is inaccurate on the very nature of what a hermit is and is about.
-This life involves living alone --- especially when one is a diocesan or solitary hermit --- but that is part and parcel of a desert existence which is very much more as well.
+For this reason, I have to say the person who wrote the passage you cited is inaccurate on the very nature of what a hermit is and is about.
+This life involves living alone, yes, --- especially when one is a diocesan or solitary hermit --- but that is part and parcel of a desert existence which is very much more as well.
 One must define eremitical life in these (desert) terms or miss the mark completely.

 Note: some of this I spoke of relatively recently --- not least in a post for the first week of Lent : Notes From Stillsong Hermitage: Driven into the Desert by the "spirit of Sonship".
 Folks might want to check that out as well.
 It is also linked to the term "desert spirituality" below.